 Mason jar lamps are trendy.
 A YouTube video by TheSorryGirls takes you step by step through the process of making one.
-Krylon, the maker of aerosol spray paint, gives instructions for painting Mason jars being used for lamps.
+Krylon, the maker of aerosol spray paint, provides instructions for painting Mason jars for use as light fixtures.

-If a single-jar lamp isn’t enough challenge, and you have plenty of used Mason canning jars, look for instructions online for making a Mason jar chandelier.
+If a single-jar lamp isn’t enough of a challenge, and you have plenty of Mason canning jars, look for instructions online for making a Mason jar chandelier.
 Stick to using found materials to keep your costs down.